Lil-Louie/lobo-shell-project/README.md

 An assignment for a simple shell for CS450

 ## Group Members
-Write the names of your group members here
+Luis Galvez
+Cristian Villalobos
+Irving Lopez

  # lobo-shell-project